Tuesday, May 16, 2023

 Phi Beta Kappa is an honor society, not a fraternity or sorority.

-In her junior year Alana was invited to join Phi Beta Kappa.
-You can not ask to join them—they have to ask you, based on your ability to meet their standards.
+In her junior year Alana was elected to join Phi Beta Kappa.
+You do not ask to join them—they will ask you to join them if you have been elected by one of your professors, and meet the high standards of excellence of the society.

 In the summer between her junior and senior years of college she was in the Kent State Study Abroad program in Florence, Italy.
 This experience was a good one for her not only on an educational level, but also a personal level.

-When on a field trip to Rome, the professor asked if anyone knew what all of the different types of columns were that they could see.
-One of the girls spoke up and said that Alana knew.
+When on a field trip to Rome, the professor asked if anyone knew what all of the different types of columns on the buildings were that they could see.
+One of the girls spoke up and said that Alana knows it.
 The professor asked Alana if she knew, Alana said yes and went on to tell them what each type of column was.
 The professor seemed a bit surprised and told her that maybe she should be the one teaching everyone.

 Alana has always been more mature than other people her age; she has said that she feels like she is the mother figure to some of her friends, teaching them things that their parents should have taught them.